boryspaulewicz/bhsdtr/Readme.md

-In the bhsdtr package the generalized SDT model is supplemented with a hierarchical *linear* regression structure (normally distributed correlated random effects) thanks to the novel parametrization described in this non peer-reviewed [preliminary paper](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/paper.pdf) and (more concisely) in the package documentation.
+In the bhsdtr package the generalized SDT model is supplemented with a hierarchical *linear* regression structure (normally distributed correlated random effects) thanks to the novel parametrization described in this [non peer-reviewed paper](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/paper.pdf) and (more concisely) in the package documentation.
 [Here](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/analysis_script.R)